dgruninger97/Project/docs/notebook.md

 concerns of our system that were not satisfied in ADD iteration 1.
 The reason for this being they are critically important to the primary functionality of the system.
 Therefore, in this iteration we will be looking to address the following drivers:

-### Availabiliity
+### Usability
 	1. Technicial Concern 5

-### Usability
-	1. Roles Concern 2
+	2. Roles Concern 2
-	2. Roles Concern 3
+	3. Roles Concern 3
-	3. Roles Concern 4
+	4. Roles Concern 4
-	4. Roles Concern 5
+	5. Roles Concern 5
-	5. Roles Concern 6
+	6. Roles Concern 6

 ## Step 3: Choose One or More Elements of the System to Refine